SoftwareHeritage/swh-docs/docs/sysadm/operations/secrets-management/architecture.rst

 The operator continuously watches ``VaultStaticSecret`` objects in the ``app`` namespace.
-Upon detection, it uses ``VaultAuth`` to authenticate against OpenBao via AppRole, then uses ``VaultConnection`` to resolve the address and establish a secure TLS connection through the Ingress.
+Upon detection, it uses ``VaultAuth`` to authenticate against OpenBao via AppRole (which uses the ``VaultConnection`` to connect to openbao).

 It then queries the secrets engine at the path specified in ``VaultStaticSecret``.
 Once the data is retrieved, the VSO creates or